ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 3. **Layer Isolation**: This pattern supports the principle that each layer should only know about its immediate dependencies.
-The UI knows about the ViewModel but should have no knowledge of or access to the repositories or services the ViewModel uses.
+The UI knows about the view model but should have no knowledge of or access to the repositories or services the view model uses.

 This small syntax choice reinforces an important architectural principle: components should expose only what their consumers need and nothing more, maintaining clear boundaries between different layers of the application.

-### Injecting the ViewModel with ViewModelFactory
+### Injecting the View Model with ViewModelFactory

-Now, let's update our MyHomePage to use this ViewModel with the ViewModelFactory
+Now, let's update our MyHomePage to use this view model with the ViewModelFactory
 pattern:

 ```dart